£200,000 Mortgage : Monthly Repayments & Income Requirements

 The type of mortgage you secure can impact how your interest is calculated.
 The most popular choices would be:

-• Fixed-rate mortgage: This type of mortgage has a set interest rate over a pre-agreed period of time.
-In practice, that means your monthly repayments stay the same over that timescale.
-At the end of the fixed term, you can negotiate a new fixed rate or you can revert to the standard variable rate.
+• Fixed-rate mortgage: This type of mortgage has a set interest rate over a pre-agreed period.
+In practice, your monthly repayments stay the same over that timescale.
+At the end of the fixed term, you can negotiate a new fixed rate or revert to the standard variable rate.

 • Tracker mortgages: Unlike fixed-rate mortgages, a tracker rate will vary in line with the Bank of England base rate – which means your repayments can go up or down.